-Mixed agreement An international agreement which contains elements that are EU competences and elements which are Member State competences.
+Mixed agreement International agreement which contains elements that are EU competences and elements which are Member State competences.
 It requires ratification at both EU and national level.
-Opinion The advice given by a European Parliament Committee to the Committee in charge (Lead Committee).
+Opinion Advice given by a European Parliament Committee to the Committee in charge (Lead Committee).
 Ordinary Legislative Procedure The most common decision-making procedure, which theoretically gives Parliament, Council and Commission equal powers (previously known as "codecision").
 Own-initiative Report Non-legislative, non-binding position of the European Parliament.
-Proportionality Measures instigated by EU institution must be an effective and necessary way to achieve the objectives outlined in the treaties.
-Rapporteur MEP in charge of a particular dossier.
+Proportionality Legal principle which requires that measures instigated by EU institutions must be an effective and necessary way to achieve the objectives outlined in the EU's founding treaties.
+Rapporteur MEP in charge of a particular policy file (dossier).

 Recommendation Non-binding act which points at desirable actions needed by EU Member States without forcing them in any way.
 Regulation Binding legislative act that is effective directly in all EU Member States without needing a transposition into national law.
-Shadow Rapporteur MEP in charge of a particular dossier for their own political group.
-Subsidiarity The rule whereby only those decisions that are best taken at EU level should be taken at EU level.
-Transposition The process of implementing an EU Directive into national law.
-White Paper A Proposal from the Commission for action in a particular policy area.
+Shadow Rapporteur MEP in charge of a particular policy file (dossier) for their own political group.
+Subsidiarity Rule whereby only those decisions that are best taken at EU level should be taken at EU level.
+Transposition Process of implementing an EU Directive into national law.
+White Paper Proposal from the Commission for action in a particular policy area.
 It is not as developed as a Communication but more specific than a Green Paper.
-Last modified on: 7 September 2015 17:07
+MASS SURVEILLANCE.
+RANDOM CENSORSHIP.
+CONTENT RESTRICTIONS.